Rat-bite Fever (RBF)

-What is Rat-bite fever?
+What is Rat-bite fever (RBF)?

-Who gets Rat-bite fever?
+Who gets RBF?

 While anyone can become ill with RBF, those who live in buildings with rat infestations, those who handle rats as part of their job (such as those who work in laboratories or pet stores), or those who have rats as pets, may be at increased risk.

-How is Rat-bite fever spread?
+How is RBF spread?

 RBF is not spread from one person to another.
 The most common ways the RBF bacteria is spread are:

-- Bites or scratches from infected rodents (such as rats, mice, and gerbils).
+• Bites or scratches from infected rodents (such as rats, mice, and gerbils).

-- Consuming food or drink contaminated with the bacteria from rodent droppings or urine.
+• Consuming food or drink contaminated with the bacteria from rodent droppings or urine.

-What are the symptoms of Rat-bite fever?
+What are the symptoms of RBF?

-People with RBF will often develop a fever and a rash as well as joint pain, muscle aches and a headache.
+People with RBF will often develop a fever and a rash as well as vomiting, joint pain, muscle aches and a headache.

 How soon after exposure do symptoms appear?

-Symptoms usually occur 3-10 days after exposure to an infected rodent, but can be delayed as long as three weeks.
+Symptoms usually occur 3–10 days after exposure to an infected rodent but can be delayed as long as three weeks.
 By this time, any associated bite or scratch wound has usually healed.

-How is Rat-bite fever diagnosed?
+How is RBF diagnosed?

 RBF should be suspected in people with rash, fever, and arthritis and a known or suspected history of rodent exposure.
-The bacteria that causes RBF can be hard to grow in culture, but can sometimes be identified in blood or other body fluids.
+The bacteria that causes RBF can be hard to grow in culture but can sometimes be identified in blood or other body fluids.

-What is the treatment for Rat-bite fever?
+What is the treatment for RBF?

 If you have symptoms of RBF after exposure to rats or other rodents, immediately contact your health care provider.
 Be sure to tell your provider of your exposure to rodents.